gnoverse/gnops/content/english/articles/guides/local-chain/index.md

 As mentioned, the working directory for the node is located in `data-dir`.
 To reset the chain, you need to delete this directory and `genesis.json`, then start the node up again.
-If you are using the default node configuration, you can run
-`make fclean` from the `gno.land` sub-folder to delete the `gnoland-data` working directory.
+If you are using the default node configuration, you can delete the `gnoland-data` from the working directory.

 ## Starting a local node (manual configuration)